yast/yast-installation/doc/control-file.md

-    For example, it is possible to set the language variable in the configuration file if the installation language is to be forced for some reason, eg. if an IT department wants to force French installations, say in Quebec, Canada, then the entire dialogue can be skipped.
-If the IT department is to recommend some settings but still give the user the choice to change the default settings, the language dialogue will be shown with French preselected.
+    For example, it is possible to set the language variable in the configuration file if the installation language is to be forced for some reason, eg. if an IT department wants to force French installations, say in Quebec, Canada, then the entire dialog can be skipped.
+If the IT department is to recommend some settings but still give the user the choice to change the default settings, the language dialog will be shown with French preselected.

-    If none of the above options is used, the default dialogue settings are shown.
+    If none of the above options is used, the default dialog settings are shown.

 -   Proposals